grdddj/done-for-today/plan.md

 # Tomorrow

-Translations - efficiently storing the translations data, read/write from available flash sectors
+Translations - efficiently reading the translations data, resolve index to translation, resolving name to index

 ---